retznutz/retropac/docs/PROJECT_SUMMARY.md

 Color values can be specified as hex strings with or without the `#` prefix (e.g., `"#FF0000"` or `"FF0000"` for red).

 The top-level `"default"` section defines button colors for EmulationStation menu (when no game is running).

+The optional `"button_labels"` section defines friendly names for buttons, displayed in the web UI for easier identification.

 ### Installation Steps